ARMmbed/GettingStartedmbedOS/Docs/Extended_LED.md

 # Blinky on a breadboard

-We've seen how to blink the built-in LED, but the great thing about dev kits is that they allow us to add new sensors and peripherals.
-Let's use an external LED instead.
+We've seen how to automatically blink the built-in LED, but the great thing about dev kits is that they allow us to add new sensors and peripherals and experiment with user interactions.
+Let's use an external LED instead of the on-board one, then add manual control.

 ## The hardware